intcyoacreator/intcyoacreator.github.io/README.md

       supports multi-selection, then just chaining the results of those styles, giving precedence to lower level ones. if there exists no private styling, just add an empty list).
+- [ ] In the allIds field in the store, also store which page it is apart of (if it's not already a page), either through number or Id or both
+    * This way, any future attempt to get an object can skip straight to the page, get the index, and get the object, rather than having to iterate through all pages

 ## Immediate TODO